Entrees / Appetisers/ Lunch/ Recipes/ Snack/ Vietnamese

 FAQs

 It all depends on where you live!
-They’re known as Gỏi Cuốn in Vietnam, Vietnamese spring rolls or summer rolls in America and we call them cold rolls in Australia.
+They’re known as Gỏi Cuốn in Vietnam, Vietnamese fresh spring rolls, summer rolls or rice paper rolls in America and we usually call them cold rolls in Australia.
 So take your pick!
 However you wish to refer them, they’re all just as delicious.

 Can I make them in advance?

-Vietnamese Rice Paper Rolls are super quick to prepare!
-Packed with juicy prawns, vermicelli, crisp lettuce and fresh mint, they're perfect as a light snack or healthy lunch.
-Pair them with our Peanut Hoisin Dipping Sauce – you won't want to stop at one!
+Vietnamese rice paper rolls are super quick to prepare!
+Packed with juicy prawns, vermicelli, crisp lettuce and mint, they’re perfect as a light snack or healthy lunch.
+Pair them with our peanut hoisin dipping sauce – you won’t want to stop at one!

 Prep Time: 10 minutes